 This information is used to construct a picture of subsurface faults, structures and lineaments, which can then be used to accurately identify a variety of oil, gas, groundwater and mineral targets.

 At Metatek, we will advise on the appropriate type of ground geophysical survey for different applications.

 Whatever the nature of your survey, we have the technical knowledge and capability to conduct the survey in a timely manner and provide you with accurate and highly reliable results.

-Similar to airborne magnetic surveys, land magnetic methods are a cost-effective technique for measuring the strength of the Earth’s magnetic field, when a high level of detail is required.
+Similar to airborne magnetic surveys, land magnetic methods are a cost-effective ground geophysical survey technique.
+They are used for measuring the strength of the Earth’s magnetic field and are suitable for applications where a high level of detail is required.